Introduction to Business Credit

 Lenders Take All Credit Scores into Account

 Let’s get one thing out of the way first.
 Lenders don’t just consider your business credit when checking your application.
-They’ll also take a look at your personal credit history.
+They’ll also take a look at your personal credit history and your personal credit rating.
+If you are a business owner with a poor credit history, you may find it more difficult to secure a loan, as lenders often require a personal guarantee and assess your financial responsibility.

 That’s why it’s important to know the differences between a personal and business credit file.

 A personal credit file contains information about any loan applications you’ve made.
-It also offers data about any loans or credit facilities you currently have active.
-This file alerts lenders to any judgements, missed payments, or other issues, too.
+It also offers data about any loans or credit facilities you currently have active, showing whether these are being paid on time, which can directly affect your credit rating.
+This file alerts lenders to any judgements, missed payments, late payments, or other issues, too.
+Late payments can negatively affect your personal credit rating and reduce your chances of loan approval.

 Your business credit file focuses specifically on your company.
 Other businesses may check this file to ensure you’re safe to do business with.
-Lenders will look at it to check your business’ financial health so they can ensure you’re safe to lend to.
+Lenders will look at it to check your business’ financial health, assess your business credit history, and evaluate your business’s creditworthiness so they can ensure you’re safe to lend to.
+Payment history, including whether invoices are paid promptly, is a key factor affecting your business credit score.

 Soft and Hard Inquiries